ghi-electronics/Docs/software/tinyclr/tutorials/graphics.md

 TinyCLR OS support includes two level of graphics support, the core elements and User Interface.

 ## Core Elements
-`System.Drawing` includes the backbone for all graphics needs.
+The `GHIElectronics.TinyCLR.Drawing` NuGet package includes the backbone for all graphics needs.
 It includes support for shapes, fonts and bitmaps.

 Shape examples are `Graphics.FillEllipse`, `Graphics.DrawLine` and `Graphics.DrawRectangle`.
 These methods need `Pen` and `Brush` that are also part of `Graphics`.

-For images, TinyCLR OS supports BMP, GIF and JPG.
+For images, TinyCLR OS supports BMP, GIF, and JPG.
 Depending on your hardware's limitation, one or more of these image formats maybe supported.
 Images can be loaded from a `stream` but the simplest option is to load from a resource.
 BMP supports 256 colors and 24bit.
 GIF does not support animated images.

 Fonts are well supported.
 They are covered later on this page.